 The female’s tail feathers and head are grey, and their orange bellies are more muted than the male whose feathers are black.
 Young robins, called juveniles, have spots on their chests and shorter tails.
 Their perfect habitat is a large lawn (with no herbicides or pesticides), allowing easy access to worms.
 Plus, surrounding shrubs and trees for nesting and protection and water nearby.

 Known as worm eaters, they also eat spiders, caterpillars, flies, moths, mosquitos, and beetles.
 In winter, fruits from shrubs become their mainstay— especially if they stay put rather than migrate.

-Each baby birds can eat fourteen worms a day before they fledge the nest.
-That’s almost sixty worms for a nest of five that mostly the male provides.
-The female is off preparing a nest for her next clutch.
+Each baby bird can eat fourteen worms a day before they fledge the nest.
+That’s almost sixty worms for a nest of five that primarily the male provides.
+Then, the female is off preparing a nest for her next clutch.

 Keeping robins in your garden year-round

 While robins are migratory, many stay year-round if food is abundant.
 Plant native species such as Serviceberry, Chokecherry, Raspberry, Blackberry, and Elderberry for summer food.
 Dogwood and Winterberry for fall berries.
 Plus, Crabapple, Highbush Cranberry, Red Cedar, Hawthorn, Bittersweet, and Hackberry for winter forage.